Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Unsupervised Learning with the Sparse Manifold Transform

 \section{Unsupervised Learning with the Sparse Manifold Transform}

 The sparse manifold transform (SMT) was proposed to unify several fundamental unsupervised learning methods: sparse coding, manifold learning, and slow feature analysis.
 The basic idea of SMT is: 1) first to lift the raw signal $x$ into a high-dimensional space by a non-linear sparse feature function $f$, i.e. $\vec \alpha = f(\vec x)$, where locality and decomposition are respected.
-2) then to linearly embed the sparse feature $\vec \alpha$ into a low-dimensional space, i.e., $\vec \beta = P\vec \alpha$, such that the similarity or ``trajectory linearity'' is respected.
+2) then to linearly embed the sparse feature $\vec \alpha$ into a low-dimensional space, i.e., find $\vec \beta = P\vec \alpha$, such that the similarity or ``trajectory linearity''\cite{chen2018sparse} is respected.
 As we mentioned earlier, for each data point $x_i$, we can choose to use either its local neighbors in the raw signal space, its spatial co-occurrence neighbors, or its temporal co-occurrence neighbors to define similarity.
-Let's denote the neighbors of $x_i$ as $x_{n(i)}$, the optimization objective is the following:
+Let's denote the neighbors of $\vec{x}_i$ as $\vec{x}_{n(i)}$, and denote $\vec \alpha_i$ as the sparse feature of $\vec{x}_i$.
+The optimization objective of finding similarity-preserving linear projection $P$ is the following:

-where $\vec \alpha = f(\cdot)$ is a sparse feature extraction function, e.g. 1-sparse vector quantization $f_{vq}$ and sparse coding $f_{sc}$.
-Later we will provide several other examples.